Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/SQL_TESTING_Worksheet.md

         Use case name:
             Verify login credentials via User_Account table query.
         Description:
-            Verify that a user providing valid login credentials is given access to the rest of the application.
+            Verify that a user with valid login credentials is granted access to the rest of the application.
         Pre-conditions:
             The user must be registered via the 'Create Account' page, and must furnish valid login credentials.
         Test steps: